Agenda

 Circular Materials

-As extended producer responsibility (EPR) programs for packaging and paper continue to advance across Canada, the need for cost-efficiency, harmonization and innovation in Canada’s recycling systems is evident.
-As a national, not-for-profit producer responsibility organization, Circular Materials manages the collection of over 1 million tonnes of packaging annually on behalf of producers, working to ensure material can be returned to producers for use in new products and packaging.
+As extended producer responsibility (EPR) programs for packaging and paper continue to advance across Canada, the need for cost-efficiency, harmonization and innovation in recycling systems is evident.
+As a national, not-for-profit producer responsibility organization operating across several provinces, Circular Materials manages the collection of over 1 million tonnes of packaging annually on behalf of producers, working to ensure material can be returned to producers for use in new products and packaging.
 In this session, Circular Materials’ CEO Allen Langdon shares insights into the strategic and forward-looking vision needed to truly advance the circular economy, from pilot programs to long-term investments.

 Reema Mahbubani